-On September 18, 2020, we amended our forward sale agreements to extend the maturity date of such forward sales agreements from September 30, 2020 to September 10, 2021.
-On March 3, 2021, we cash settled a portion of the forward sale agreement for a payout of approximately \$388,000 in lieu of the issuance of 727,272 common shares.
-On May 26, 2021, we cash settled the rest of the forward sale agreements for a payout of approximately \$2.4 million in lieu of the issuance of 484,848 common shares.
+In December 2019, we completed an equity offering of 6,545,454 common shares, consisting of 5,333,334 common shares issued directly by NJR and 1,212,120 common shares issuable pursuant to forward sales agreements with investment banks.
+In March 2021, we cash settled a portion of the forward sale agreement for a payout of approximately \$388,000 in lieu of the issuance of 727,272 common shares.
+In May 2021, we cash settled the rest of the forward sale agreements for a payout of approximately \$2.4 million in lieu of the issuance of 484,848 common shares.

-In 1996, the Board of Directors authorized us to implement a share repurchase program, which was expanded seven times since the inception of the program, authorizing a total of 19.5 million shares of common stock for repurchase.
-As of September 30, 2021, we had repurchased a total of approximately 17.8 million of those shares and may repurchase an additional 1.7 million shares under the approved program.
-There were 746,000 shares repurchased during fiscal 2021 and no shares repurchased during fiscal 2020.
+In 1996, the Board of Directors authorized us to implement a share repurchase program, which has been expanded seven times since the inception of the program, authorizing a total of 19.5 million shares of common stock for repurchase.
+As of September 30, 2022, we had repurchased a total of approximately 17.8 million of those shares and may repurchase an additional 1.7 million shares under the approved program.
+There were no shares repurchased during fiscal 2022 and 746,000 shares repurchased during fiscal 2021.